Pages in this section:

 Dilemmas, Choices, Responses: Britain and the Holocaust

-The following is an online version of the exhibition, Dilemmas, Choices, Responses: Britain and the Holocaust, which was displayed at the Wiener Library from 14th April 2016 23rd June 2016.
-Dilemmas, Choices, Responses: Britain and the Holocaust was co-curated with the Holocaust Educational Trust's Regional Ambassadors.
+The following is an online version of the exhibition, Dilemmas, Choices, Responses: Britain and the Holocaust, which was co-curated with the Holocaust Educational Trust's Regional Ambassadors and displayed at The Wiener Library from 14 April - June 2016.
+This online exhibition was curated by Debbie Minksy as part of her work-study in Autumn 2016.
 The exhibition highlights documents, photographs and other resources from the Library's collections that challenge commonly held assumptions regarding British responses to the Holocaust, such as that the British government entered the war because of the persecution of European Jewry, and to save the Jews.
-An exploration of the British public's responses to the Holocaust occurs throughout the exhibition, as well as discussing antisemitism within British society; information about the Holocaust in the press, and the stance of the British Government regarding the unfolding violence against Jews in Europe.
-Visitor voice, thought and responses are embedded within the exhibition and can be predominantly noted at the end of this online version.
-Overall, this exhibition analyses, evaluates and considers whether Britain really did enough during the World War Two era.